manu-07-ela/LAPR2_ISEP/docs/SprintA/FURPS.md

 - The NHS required that both simple linear and multiple linear regression algorithms should be evaluated to select the best model.

+- At least two sorting algorithms should be evaluated.

 ### _Availability_

 ### _Average Time Between Failures_